 Related: Can Guinea Pigs Eat Rabbit Food?

-The main reason why guinea pigs can’t live with other animals is usually the size of other animals and different habits.
-Although rabbits seem small, they are far larger than any guinea pig out there and even a slight kick from its hind leg can cause great damage to a guinea pig.
+The main reason guinea pigs can’t live with other animals is usually the size and different habits.
+Although rabbits seem small, they are far larger than any guinea pig out there, and even a slight kick from its hind leg can cause great damage to a guinea pig.

 As long as your guinea pig is in its cage, having a predatory animal like a dog or cat is safe.
-But, not all cages are dog or cat proof and that’s something to take into an account.
+But not all cages are dog or cat-proof.
 While the cat can easily access the cage with its paws, dogs can take down the whole cage and injure the guinea pig while it’s in it.

 It also depends on the dog’s personality, but dogs are much more friendly with guinea pigs than cats.
-Cats will, in most cases, simply chase the guinea pig and fatally injure it.
-A well-trained dog can indeed live with a guinea pig, even when it’s outside the cage.
+Cats will chase the guinea pig and fatally injure it in most cases.
+On the other hand, a well-trained dog can indeed live with a guinea pig even when it’s outside the cage.

 Now, try to pay attention to the initial reaction of your dog or a cat.
-If you can see that it isn’t going well, you can try to socialize the dog to react better, although we don’t recommend that you go for it, unless you’re an experienced dog owner.
+If you can see that it isn’t going well, you can try to socialize the dog to react better, although we don’t recommend you go for it unless you’re an experienced dog owner.

-As for the cats, they are really clever and at first, they will not seem interested, this is why it is important to keep track of them when they are near guinea pigs for longer periods.
+As for the cats, they are clever, and at first, they will not seem interested.
+This is why it is important to keep track of them when they are near guinea pigs for longer periods.

-All in all, you should definitely prevent any physical contact between your predatory (or any other animal) animal and your guinea pig.
-It is just important to note that some dogs have been quite friendly to guinea pigs but it all depends on the character as it is really hard to predict their behaviors.
+All in all, you should prevent any physical contact between your predatory animal and your guinea pig.
+It is important to note that some dogs have been quite friendly to guinea pigs, but it all depends on the character as it is hard to predict their behaviors.

 That’s why regularly cleaning the guinea pig’s cage is a must.
 If you decide to keep chickens and guinea pigs in the same room, be sure to clean their cage every two or three days.
 If you have a bit more space in your household, try to create a bigger distance between your chickens and guinea pigs.

-To digress, let’s pack all we just said in a few sentences.
-Guinea pigs can survive in the same room with chickens, but if possible these living conditions should be avoided.
+Guinea pigs can survive in the same room as chickens, but these living conditions should be avoided if possible.

-Your guinea pig should only live with other guinea pigs and not other animals such as rabbits, chicken or any predatory animals.
-Not only that a guinea pig can get severely injured but also get dangerous bacteria and suffer from food and vitamin deficiency.
+Your guinea pig should only live with other guinea pigs and not other animals such as rabbits, chickens, or predatory animals.
+A guinea pig can get severely injured, get dangerous bacteria, and suffer from food and vitamin deficiency.

-Guinea pigs are afraid of many things and they love to hide, because of their previous life in the wild with predators.
-So, it’s also very important to follow their hide-behavior when they’re with other animals.
+Guinea pigs are afraid of many things, and they love to hide because of their previous life in the wild with predators.
+So, it’s also essential to follow their hide-behavior when they’re with other animals.